reddyfull/azure-diagram-maker/memory.md

 - `/api/health` - Health check endpoint

 ## Recent Changes
+- (Apr 5) Fixed React warning about nested buttons in IconGroup component
+- (Apr 5) Fixed API configuration to consistently use port 3001 for all endpoints
+- (Apr 5) Updated icon paths to properly include categories in their structure
+- (Apr 5) Enhanced icon error handling to provide better fallbacks when icons are missing
+- (Apr 5) Corrected Vite proxy configuration to target backend port 3001
 - (Apr 3) Fixed MongoDB Atlas authentication by properly encoding special characters in password
 - (Apr 3) Added better category display in IconExplorer component with category filter buttons
 - (Apr 3) Enhanced the API to return category metadata with icon counts
 - (Apr 3) Improved error handling for database operations
 - (Apr 3) Fixed boolean checks on database objects to prevent Python errors
-- (Apr 5) Corrected Vite proxy configuration to target backend port 3001

 ## Frontend Components
 - **IconExplorer**: Updated to display icons grouped by category with filtering